xem/3DShomebrew/tutorial.md

 or <br>
 - A New 3DS with a firmware between 9.0.0-20 and 9.2.0-20 + a micro SD card.
 - An SD / microSD card reader.
-- A copy of the 3DS game "Cubic Ninja" (new or used).
-It has in the same region as your 3DS (Europe, USA or Japan).
+- A copy of the 3DS game "Cubic Ninja".
+It has to be in the same region as your 3DS (Europe, USA or Japan).

 Note: the Gateway 3DS flashcard can also launch homebrews, but only in .3ds and .cia formats.<br>
 This tutorial will focus on .3dsx homebrews, compatible with Ninjhax + hbmenu.